-The Resort at Paws Up stands out from the rest, offering incomparable luxury among Montana’s unspoiled wilderness in the lush and picturesque Blackfoot Valley just 30 minutes east of Missoula.
+The Resort at Paws Up stands out from the rest and is one of the best resorts in the Rocky Mountains, offering incomparable luxury among Montana’s unspoiled wilderness in the lush and picturesque Blackfoot Valley just 30 minutes east of Missoula.
 Guests enjoy a magical escape to tranquility among the peaceful countryside at this grand ranch resort tucked into some of the most jaw-dropping scenery on the planet.
 Set across 37,000 acres on an authentic working cattle ranch, you’ll find a wide variety of accommodation options from luxurious, expansive private homes to upscale, sophisticated safari-style tents known as glamping – glamorous camping.
 This wilderness sanctuary offers the chance to spend an hour, day or even a week on horseback, cast your line into world-class fly fishing waters for cutthroat trout and indulge in heavenly in-room spa treatments.

-Some of the other highlights include a natural, spring-fed lake guests can paddle across in a canoe or paddleboat, enjoy swimming or just take a stroll along its boardwalk.
-The Wilderness Park features tennis and basketball courts, a volleyball court, soccer field and an outdoor amphitheater.
-Choose from a variety of accommodations, including golf suites, deluxe cottage suites with a cozy fireplace and lodge rooms.
+Some of the other highlights include a natural, spring-fed lake that guests can paddle across in a canoe or paddleboat, enjoy swimming or just take a stroll along its boardwalk.
+The Wilderness Park features tennis and basketball courts, a volleyball court, a soccer field and an outdoor amphitheater.
+Choose from a variety of accommodations, including cottage suite rooms and luxury cottage suites with a cozy fireplace.

-Montana is world renowned for its fly fishing, and for those who want the best of the best there may be no better place to stay than the Blue Damsel Lodge.
+Montana is world-renowned for its fly fishing, and for those who want the best of the best, there is no better place to stay than the Blue Damsel Lodge.
 Located just 27 miles from Missoula, it was crafted out of native Montana lodgepole pine and set along the banks of Rock Creek, a well-known blue-ribbon trout stream, surrounded by the Sapphire Mountains and more than two million acres of scenic Lolo National Forest.
 This Orvis-endorsed lodge is known as the finest fly fishing lodge in Western Montana, allowing guests to cast their line into four different trout streams in “A River Runs Through It” country.

-This beautiful resort generally accepts no more than 10 guests at a time, allowing for exceptional service and attention to detail from dining to an array of amenities, including a fire on the outdoor pit, built by staff, as well as offering acoustic instruments for sing-alongs.
+This beautiful resort allows for exceptional service and attention to detail, from dining to an array of amenities, including a fire on the outdoor pit, built by staff, as well as offering acoustic instruments for sing-alongs.
 You’ll also find a wood-fueled hot tub for soothing sore muscles and gazing at the brilliant star-filled skies.

-Located in the small town of Darby tucked within the spectacular Bitterroot Mountains of Western Montana, this intimate adults-only resort is ideal for a romantic escape.
+Located in the small town of Darby tucked within the spectacular Bitterroot Mountains of Western Montana, this intimate adults-only resort is ideal for a romantic winter escape.
 Set among the towering pines on the side of the region’s highest mountain, Trapper Peak, you’ll enjoy an unforgettable retreat that includes a blend of unmatched natural beauty with the height of extraordinary service and comfort.
-It features 12 distinctly different private cabins, each of which include a wood-burning fireplace and easy access to a hot tub.
+It features distinctly different private cabins, each of which includes a wood-burning fireplace and easy access to a hot tub.
 Numerous activities are available right on the property, including golfing, horseback riding and hiking.
 Arrive in winter, and you can even try your hand at dog sledding.
-Gourmet meals, featuring contemporary cuisine infused with dashes of the West Indies, Southwest and Central America, using fresh, local ingredients, are included in room rates.
+Gourmet meals using fresh, local ingredients, are included in room rates.

 While guests enjoy attentive service they also appreciate the independence to create their own adventures.
 A few of the activity options include backcountry horse riding trips into Yellowstone National Park and the surrounding National Forest, guided fly fishing on some of Southwest Montana’s best rivers and guided hunting trips too.

 Located in the heart of the Rocky Mountains in southwest Montana, the Rainbow Ranch Lodge combines the rugged West with service you’d expect from a world-class resort.
-Here, guests can enjoy a wide range of outdoor adventures and savor all sorts of luxurious comforts at the award-wining lodge, the epitome of rustic elegance and warm hospitality.
+Here, guests can enjoy a wide range of outdoor adventures and savor all sorts of luxurious comforts at the award-winning lodge, the epitome of rustic elegance and warm hospitality.
 The main lodge features a renowned restaurant and lounge as well as a wine cellar.
-Guests can look forward to an indulgent massage or participate in yoga sessions.
-Just a few of the other ranch activities include hiking or snowshoeing and horseback riding.
+Guests can look forward to an indulgent massage, hiking, snowshoeing and horseback riding.

-Rainbow Ranch also has flies and fly poles available for guest use, which can be utilized on the stocked trout pond or anywhere along the Gallatin River which borders the property – in fact, some of the best fishing on the Gallatin is just steps away from your door.
+Rainbow Ranch also has fly poles available for guest use, which can be utilized on the stocked trout pond or anywhere along the Gallatin River which borders the property.
+In fact, some of the best fishing on the Gallatin is just steps away from your door.
 Guided wade or drift boat fishing is also available.

-Nestled in the Seeley Swan Valley this premiere resort is rich in history and Western charm, offering a practically endless list of activities all set among the breathtaking Rocky Mountains under a brilliant Montana sky.
-For more than 75 years, the resort has hosted numerous memorable vacations that include everything from horseback riding, fly fishing and golfing to cross-country skiing, snowmobiling and even horse drawn sleigh rides.
+Nestled in the Seeley Swan Valley, this premier resort is rich in history and Western charm, offering a practically endless list of activities all set among the breathtaking Rocky Mountains under a brilliant Montana sky.
+For more than 75 years, the resort has hosted numerous memorable vacations that include everything from horseback riding, fly fishing and golfing to cross-country skiing, snowmobiling and even horse-drawn sleigh rides.
 Accommodations include lodge rooms and cabins, each offering a unique blend of Western hospitality and European elegance with charming antiques, cozy comforters and the magnificent Montana wilderness right outside your door.

 Vacations can be customized for couples, families or a corporate retreat – no matter what you desire, you find lots of peace and quiet, comfort and fine cuisine along with spectacular mountain and lush forest surroundings.